 As individual participants perform or simulate a trail, the time taken for shadowing is high per user.

-As all users may have their own way of performing an action, the data collection, organization, and specifical analysis is more complex than other methods
+As all users may have their own way of performing an action, the data collection, organization and specifically analysis is more complex than other methods.

-Shadowing leads to a collection of information which should be further investigated and synthesized.
+Shadowing leads to collection of information which further should be investigated and synthesized.
 Do not use this method when your objective is validation.